adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/02-http/06-form-submissions.md

 The errors messages can also target nested fields using the dot notation syntax.
 For example: `profile.user.name.required`.

 ## Using Validator Classes
-In order to keep the controllers clean and small, you can extract the validator schema and custom messages to its own dedicated validator class.
+In order to keep the controllers clean and small, you can extract the validation schema and custom messages to its own dedicated validator class.
 So let's create a new validator by running the following ace command.

 ```sh
 node ace make:validator Post